jlangch/venice/doc/readme/openai-functions.md

 Response:

 ```
-Final answer: "The current weather in Glasgow is sunny and the temperature is 16°C."
+Final answer: "The current weather in Glasgow is sunny with a temperature of 16.0 degrees Celsius."
 ```